(Last updated 14th March 2022)

 To make such a request, please contact us at: firstname.lastname@example.org.

 When you create an account with Clue, your personal profile data is stored separately from your cycle tracking data and your service settings.
-This allows us to ensure the highest possible level of privacy for your cycle information.
+This allows us to ensure an increased level of privacy for your cycle information.
 When you create a Clue password, it is stored using one-way encryption ("hashing" plus “salting”) and cannot be read by us.
 Note that if you use Social login (via Apple Sign-in or Facebook Connect, Google login), Clue does not receive your original password.

 Important: Clue uses servers located in the European Union to process and store your personal data.